SyojirouHaraguchiJapan/Arduino_STM32-How-to-handle-Fault/README.md

 Arduino_STM32 device rarely stuck and no response until RESET.\
 What happen ?\
 One of answer is FAULT occured. \
-But we can't know this status on such as BluePill, except original Maple-mini.\
+But we can't know this status on such as BluePill, except original Maple_mini.\
 Followings are discribed about simple way to know is FAULT occur or not.

 ## 1. Abstruct